kyleledbetter/dreamschemas/README.md

    npm run dev
    ```

-   The starter kit should now be running on [localhost:3000](http://localhost:3000/).
+   Dreamschema should now be running on [localhost:3000](http://localhost:3000/).

-6. This template comes with the default shadcn/ui style initialized.
-If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.

+## How it works

+1. **Upload CSV Files**: Upload one or multiple CSV files through the intuitive drag-and-drop interface
+2. **AI Analysis**: Gemini 2.5 Flash analyzes your CSV headers and sample data to infer optimal database schema
+3. **Visual Editing**: Use the interactive React Flow graph to visualize and edit table structures, relationships, and column types
+4. **Schema Generation**: Generate production-ready Postgres migration scripts with proper UUID keys and relationships
+5. **Supabase Integration**: Connect your Supabase account and deploy schemas directly to your projects

+## Technology Stack

+- **Frontend**: Next.js 15.3, React 19, TypeScript
+- **Styling**: Tailwind CSS with Supabase theme, shadcn/ui components
+- **AI**: Google Gemini 2.5 Flash for intelligent schema generation
+- **Visualization**: React Flow for interactive schema diagrams
+- **Database**: Supabase (Postgres) with OAuth integration
+- **Deployment**: Netlify, Vercel, or any Node.js hosting platform

 ## Feedback and issues

-Please file feedback and issues over on the [Supabase GitHub org](https://github.com/supabase/supabase/issues/new/choose).
+Please file feedback and issues over on the [GitHub repository](https://github.com/your-username/dreamschema/issues/new).

 ## More Supabase examples